Nursing care homes

 The choice of care home is a very personal one.
 Some people may have physical health needs which mean they require nursing care home services but do not need mental health or dementia support.
 They may benefit from a care home which caters for both nursing and non-nursing patients, as this facility is likely to have a wider range of activities than a care home focused on senior nursing care.
 This type of dual-purpose facility may also be the best choice if a husband and wife both need a care home, with perhaps one requiring nursing care and the other having fewer intensive needs.

 Our advisers are available to speak and meet during evenings and weekends and can liaise directly with patients and their family members.
 We assess and shortlist care options that best meet the patients’ clinical needs and personal preferences.
 We also advise on fees, government financial thresholds and social services.
+We carefully compile information from care homes and care providers including for example location, facilities available, capabilities, pricing etc which may be helpful in choosing a provider.
+We make this information available free of charge on request.
+When a care home or provider is chosen from this information and a successful placement is then made, we may receive payment from the care home or care provider.

 ALWAYS FREE AND INDEPENDENT HELP